What is a Pulse Survey?

 In this scenario, the flexibility and shorter length of the pulse survey can be an ideal way of checking in with and addressing any anxieties and concerns staff might have about their return to the office, as that date moves closer.
 However, you still need to come up with the right questions.

-Fortunately for those who may be struggling to think of suitable questions or simply don’t have the time, we have created a dedicated set of templates that can help you.
-Further information on this can be found on our Coronavirus Surveys page.
+Fortunately for those who may be struggling to think of suitable questions or simply don’t have the time, we have created a dedicated set of HR survey templates that can help you.

 We hope you enjoyed this short introduction to pulse surveys, offering an insight into how they can support employee engagement and specific examples of where they can benefit your workforce.
 In part two, we’ll look at some of the most popular pulse survey questions asked by HR professionals and internal comms teams and show how they can add value to your organisation.
 Stay tuned.